Higher analytic stacks and GAGA theorems: Examples of higher geometric stacks

 \subsection{Higher algebraic stacks}

 Let $(\mathrm{Aff},\tauet)$ denote the category of affine schemes endowed with the étale topology.
+The étale topology $\tauet$ consists of coverings of the form $\{U_i\to X\}$ where every morphism $U_i\to X$ is étale and $\coprod U_i\to X$ is surjective.
 Let $\bPsm$ denote the class of smooth morphisms.
 The triple $(\mathrm{Aff},\tauet,\bPsm)$ is a geometric context in the sense of \cref{def:context}.
-The resulting geometric stacks with respect to the context $(\mathrm{Aff},\tauet,\bPsm)$ are called \emph{higher algebraic stacks}.
+Geometric stacks with respect to the context $(\mathrm{Aff},\tauet,\bPsm)$ are called \emph{higher algebraic stacks}.
 We will simply say \emph{algebraic stacks} afterwards.

 We note that in the usual treatment of stacks \cite{Deligne_Irreducibility_1969,Artin_Versal_1974,Laumon_Champs_2000,stacks-project}, one uses the category of all schemes instead of just affine schemes.
-Let $(\text{Sch}, \tauet)$ denote the category of schemes endowed with the étale topology.
+Let $(\mathrm{Sch}, \tauet)$ denote the category of schemes endowed with the étale topology.
 If we consider geometric stacks with respect to the context $(\mathrm{Sch},\tauet,\bPsm)$, \cref{cor:equivalence_of_geometric_stacks} ensures that we obtain an equivalent definition of algebraic stacks.